Torquay (Vic.)

 Torquay demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Torquay's educational attainment significantly surpasses broader benchmarks.
-As of the latest data, 38.3% of residents aged 15 and above hold university qualifications, compared to 21.7% in the Rest of Vic. and 28.6% in the SA4 region.
-This substantial educational advantage positions the area strongly for knowledge-based opportunities.
-Bachelor degrees lead at 25.7%, followed by postgraduate qualifications (7.5%) and graduate diplomas (5.1%).
+Torquay's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 38.3% possess university qualifications, compared to 21.7% in the rest of Victoria and 28.6% in the SA4 region.
+This educational advantage places Torquay favourably for knowledge-based opportunities.
+Bachelor degrees are the most prevalent (25.7%), followed by postgraduate qualifications (7.5%) and graduate diplomas (5.1%).
+Vocational credentials are also prominent, with 33.7% of residents holding such qualifications – advanced diplomas at 13.4% and certificates at 20.3%.

 Frequently Asked Questions - Education